 And, he saw two holes below the pit that he decided animals couldn't have made.

 "They must have been formed by a blast of air from the bowels of the mountain," Dwight then concluded.

 Dwight brought specimens of the vitrified ore to Yale, along with some yellow ochre he found.

 Over the next several decades the New Hampshire volcano received publicity in newspapers throughout America.

-It would be several decades before geologists would conclude that the New Hampshire volcano was not a volcano.
-Instead, they theorized, the sound that the residents heard was a rock slide, and in the darkness they mistook it for a volcano.
+Several decades later, geologists concluded the New Hampshire volcano was not a volcano.
+Instead, they theorized, the residents heard the sound of a rock slide, and in the darkness they mistook it for a volcano.

-Over many years, the story of the volcano gained credibility through repetition until it could be thoroughly investigated.
+But then the story of the volcano gained credibility through repetition over many years until geologists could thoroughly investigate it.

 Ossipee Mountains: By Jrclark at English Wikipedia, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=15450885